 Diabetes is a chronic disease that affects more than 420 million people worldwide, roughly 8.5% of the population.
-Rates of diabetes have nearly doubled in the last 3 decades as more developing countries face increased urbanization and adopt western eating habits.
+Rates of diabetes have nearly doubled in the last three decades as more developing countries face increased urbanization and adopt Western eating habits.

-Treating diabetes requires constant monitoring and maintenance which poses a significant burden for the afflicted, their families, and their communities.
-Additionally, increases in the rates of diabetes is taxing on healthcare systems and national economies.
+Treating diabetes requires constant monitoring and maintenance, which poses a significant burden for the afflicted, their families, and their communities.
+Additionally, increases in the rates of diabetes are taxing healthcare systems and national economies.

-Current diagnostic standards and therapies for diabetes are invasive and burdensome, but recent advances in medical sensing technology has put non-invasive diabetes testing and blood glucose monitoring in reach of medical researchers.
-Avantes is proud to be on the forefront of the exciting breakthroughs coming in the area of biomedical sensing.
+Current diagnostic standards and therapies for diabetes are invasive and burdensome, but recent advances in medical sensing technology have put non-invasive diabetes testing and blood glucose monitoring within the reach of medical researchers.
+Avantes is proud to be at the forefront of the exciting breakthroughs emerging in the field of biomedical sensing.

 Current Standards for the Diagnosis and Treatment of Diabetes

 The diagnosis and ongoing management of diabetes currently require direct measurement of blood glucose or glycated hemoglobin levels.
 There are a few methods used by medical professionals, including glucose tolerance tests and random or fasting blood sugar tests.
 These methods are primarily known as amperometric detection tests because the reaction of blood sugar to a reagent generates a small electrical charge proportional to the levels of sugar in the sample.
 This method can be very accurate when performed in a laboratory setting and is also standardized and well understood.